 Healthy Lifestyle: Eating a balanced diet, staying hydrated, and avoiding smoking and excessive alcohol can support recovery and reduce the risk of complications.

-Managing Life After It: Tips for Coping with Pain
+Managing Life After It: Tips for Finding Relief and Comfort

 Stay Positive: Maintaining a positive outlook can make a big difference.
 Focus on your progress, no matter how small, and celebrate your achievements.